Ai-trainee/Traffic-Sign-Recognition-PyQt5-YOLOv5-GUI/README.md

 </p>

 This is a road sign recognition project based on YOLOv5, developed with a PyQt5 interface, YOLOv5 trained model, and MySQL database.
-The project consists of five modules: parameter initialization, sign recognition, database, data analysis, and image processing(Please refer to the Chinese document for details).
+The project consists of five modules: parameter initialization, sign recognition, database, data analysis, and image processing(Please refer to the Chinese document for details),This project uses YOLOv5 v6.1.
   ![00013.jpg](data/doc/00013.jpg)
 ## Screenshots